-Natasha is a Melbourne-based concert pianist, teacher and composer.
-She has performed actively around Australia, most notably at the Sydney Town Hall, The Melbourne Edge, National Gallery of Victoria and the Government House of Victoria.
+Natasha is a Melbourne musician who is passionate in exploring the intersection between music and wellbeing.
+Her background as an award-winning concert pianist has taken her to perform actively around Australia, most notably at the Sydney Town Hall, The Melbourne Edge, National Gallery of Victoria and the Government House of Victoria.
 As a performer, she is most passionate in collaborative projects, and has performed with numerous community orchestras such as the Ku-Rin-Gai Philharmonic, the Melbourne Lawyers Orchestra and the Australian Asian Orchestra, the latter whom premiered her work, Ghost.

 I spent my early childhood in Tokyo, Japan and grew up in Sydney, Australia, where I received training from the Sydney Conservatorium of Music and the Australian Institute of Music under the tutelage of Professor Viktor Makarov.
 My intense training as a young concert pianist propelled my performance debut at 12 years old and the performance of the Chopin Piano Concerto No. 2 five years later.
 It was an intense adolescent period, competing and performing annually on top of my academic studies.